raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ```
 That's more like a JavaScript object.
 With a JavaScript `Map`, we have to use `.at` to access values by key.

 Ruby hashes have a default value that is returned when accessing keys that do not exist in the hash.
 If no default is set, `nil` is used.
-You can set the default value by sending it as an argument to `#new`:
+That is like JavaScript objects, which return `undefined` when we access a key that was not set.
+But in Ruby, you can set a different default value by sending it as an argument to `#new`:

 ```ruby
 grades = Hash.new(0)